gbif/occurrence/gc-public-data.md

 From 2022-04-01, snapshots include all data (CC0, CC-BY, CC-BY-NC).
 Filter using the `license` column if you need to exclude CC-BY-NC data.

 From 2022-05-01, the timestamp fields `eventDate`, `dateIdentified` and `lastIntepreted` have a timestamp type, rather than the previous string type.
 The fields `identifiedby`, `recordedby` and `typestatus` are changed from a string type to a string array.

+From 2023-02-01, the `gbifid` field has string type, for compatibility with other biodiversity data aggregators.

+From 2025-08-01, the fields `taxonkey` and `specieskey` have string type, in preparation for a future change to Catalogue of Life’s taxonomy.

 ## Getting started with BigQuery